FurkanPal/weather_alert/README.md

 3. **Python Libraries**:
     - `requests`: To make HTTP requests to the OpenWeatherMap API.
     - `twilio`: To interact with the Twilio API and send SMS messages.
+4.  **Nominatim Api will pull your location, by using this tool you will aggree to share your location.**
 ## Setup

 1. **Clone or Download**: Clone the repository to your local machine.